inspec/inspec-aws/docs/resources/aws_cloudwatch_dashboard.md

 ## Syntax

-Ensure that the identity exists.
+Ensure that the dashboard exists.

-    describe aws_cloudwatch_dashboard (dashboard_name: 'DashboardName' ) do
+    describe aws_cloudwatch_dashboard(dashboard_name: 'DashboardName') do
       it { should exist }
     end